La Camocha, Asturias coal mine

-Partial view of the outdoor facilities of La Camocha Mine, Gijón, Spain, from the Picu'l Sol.
-In the center you can see the laundry and, behind it, the dump.
+Partial view of the outdoor facilities of La Camocha Mine, from the Picu'l Sol.
+In the center is the laundry and, behind it, the dump.
 To the right is the castle of well # 3.

-La Camocha is a former coal mine which is seven kilometers south of Gijon, Asturias, Spain.
+La Camocha is a former coal mine in Spain.
+It is located 7 km south of Gijón in Asturias.
 It was operated by Minas la Camocha SA, which is affiliated with González y Díez SA.

 The former mining railway that once linked the coal mine of La Camocha to Veriña has been replaced by La Camocha Greenway, a trail for hikers and cyclists.

 The trade union movement Comisiones Obreras (CC.OO.) was born in the La Camocha mine.